A young Black man smiling in the park.

 Taking large amounts of alcohol and diazepam together could affect your breathing, especially if you have an existing lung problem.

-If you need to drive a car or ride a bike, or use machines at work, taking alcohol and diazepam together could be dangerous to yourself and other people.
+If you need to drive a car or ride a bike, or use machines at work, taking alcohol and diazepam together could impair your ability to do this safely and be dangerous to yourself and others.

 Street drugs